 This specifies the address of the SMTP Mail Server that accepts email from this network.
 This must be specified if JNIOR is going to send email messages.
 Changes take effect on reboot.
 Use ipconfig to make immediate changes.
-This key is not valid and not used when DHCP is 'enabled'.
+Any MailHost defined by a DHCP server will override this key.